Ransomware Group Targets Healthcare in Oceania

 In response to these attacks, affected healthcare organizations are working to implement emergency protocols.
 They are collaborating with cybersecurity experts to mitigate damage and restore access to their systems.
 Here are some immediate actions being taken:

-- Training staff on recognizing phishing? attempts and other cyber threats.
+• Training staff on recognizing phishing attempts and other cyber threats.
 Experts are closely monitoring the situation, particularly to see if the INC group will escalate their demands or if other groups will follow suit in targeting healthcare systems.
+The ongoing challenges in London serve as a cautionary tale, emphasizing the need for robust contingency plans and resilience against future cyber threats.